 Referee Report

 Summary.
-The paper develops analytic summation for series whose terms involve the k-th derivative of the Chebyshev polynomial of the second kind of degree n (with n related to k).
-It shows these series converge to explicit rational functions expressed in terms of Chebyshev polynomials of the second kind evaluated at a fixed argument.
-Connections are established to linear recurrent sequences, producing closed-form sums and combinatorial identities for Fibonacci, Lucas, Pell numbers, sections of the Fibonacci sequence, and their convolutions.
-Analytic continuation is invoked to assign values to formally divergent series, recovering classical Euler formulas in special cases.
+The paper develops analytic summation techniques for functional series whose general term involves the k-th derivative of the Chebyshev polynomial of the second kind U_{n(k)}(x), with the degree n tied to the derivative order k.
+It obtains closed-form expressions for these sums as rational functions expressed in terms of Chebyshev polynomials evaluated at a fixed argument, derives new summation formulas at specific points, and extracts combinatorial identities for Fibonacci, Lucas, and Pell numbers together with their convolutions and sections.
+Analytic continuation is then applied to assign values to formally divergent series, recovering classical Euler-type formulas in special cases.

 Simulated Author's Rebuttal